Conference 2011 Speaker Biographies

 Victor has been a track and field coach for 18 years and is the Head Coach at York University.
 He is a recipient of the OUA Coach of the Year award for men’s track and field.
 He has coached national team members and Canadian record-holders, and is the Ontario Regional Head Coach and Editor to the original Run Jump Throw program for Athletics Canada.

-Chris Russo, Dipl Print Journalism
+Christopher Russo, Dipl Print Journalism

-Chris Russo is the General Manager and Marketing Coach at Susan K. Bailey Advertising, an agency with over 25 years of experience in the fitness industry.
+Christopher Russo is the General Manager and Marketing Coach at Susan K. Bailey Advertising, an agency with over 25 years of experience in the fitness industry.
 For more information please visit www.clubads.com.

 Larry Shepard, BA, BEd, CSCS